SidharthArya/SidharthArya/AWESOME-STARS.md

 - [comby-tools/comby](https://github.com/comby-tools/comby) - A tool for structural code search and replace that supports ~every language.

+## Objective-C++

+- [textmate/textmate](https://github.com/textmate/textmate) - TextMate is a graphical text editor for macOS 10.12 or later

 ## Others

 - [natpen/awesome-wayland](https://github.com/natpen/awesome-wayland) - A curated list of Wayland code and resources.